 Listening to unpaid carers during Covid-19

-It has never been more important to listen to unpaid carers, to understand what is important for them and find out what support they need.
-There are nearly 9 million people in the UK who are looking after someone and having to quickly adjust to the change and uncertainty that comes with Covid-19.
+It had never been more important to listen to unpaid carers, to understand what was important for them and find out what support they needed.
+There are nearly nine million people in the UK who were looking after someone and had to quickly adjust to the change and uncertainty that came with Covid-19.

-At Mobilise we have been listening in as many ways as possible.
-In 1-1 calls, chatting to carers in our virtual cuppas and diving in to conversations on social media.
-We always have a quick poll on the go so we can capture how people are doing, what the big priorities are and what they are finding helpful.
-So what have we learnt so far?
+At Mobilise, we listened in as many ways as possible.
+In 1-1 calls, chatting to carers in our virtual cuppas and diving into conversations on social media.
+We always had a quick poll on the go so that we could capture how people were doing, what the big priorities were and what they were finding helpful.
+So what did we learn during from them during Covid-19?

-Carers who already had many daily challenges are now faced with big change and new struggles.
-Government, supermarkets, media and the general public just don't seem to recognise the impact that Covid-19 is having on them and the importance of this hidden army in supporting the vulnerable people they are caring for.
+Carers who already had many daily challenges were faced with big changes and new struggles during Covid-19.
+Government, supermarkets, media and the general public just didn't seem to recognise the impact that Covid-19 had on them and the importance of this hidden army in supporting the vulnerable people they cared for.

 Keeping them and their loved ones safe and protected from Covid-19 whilst managing day to day practicalities like getting shopping and prescriptions.

-Taking on more caring responsibilities: They may now be caring for additional people and paid carers may no longer be available or be too much of a risk to bring into the household.
+Taking on more caring responsibilities: They may have been caring for additional people as paid carers were no longer available and it would've been too much of a risk to bring into the household.
 Doing this without access to PPE and other basic supplies.

 Making big decisions about continuing to work or care for loved ones.
 Or having to do both and put vulnerable people at risk.

 Losing vital support from their existing networks that have had to shutdown.

 Not being able to see their loved ones who are in care homes, hospital or isolating at home.